Tuna Sushi Stacks are the easiest way to satisfy sushi cravings! Layer the ingredients in a measuring cup, then drizzle with soy sauce and spicy mayo.

 Quick Tip

-- Creamy Tuna Pasta with sweet peas
+- Creamy Tuna Pasta made in one pot

-- Sriracha Tuna Salad Wraps with fresh veggies
+- Tuna Salad Wraps with fresh veggies

-Tuna โSushiโ Stacks
+Tuna Sushi Stacks

 Equipment